jvk36/HEDGE-FUND-TRACKING-13F-Automation/README.md

    reports from all the hedge fund documents from the past decade are consolidated into a single file.
 This will be the dataset used for fine-tuning.

-b) 13F_Report_Summarization.py: It fine tunes the t5 model (google/mt5-small) to create an optimized model for 13F Reports summary using the jkv53/13F_Reports_with_labels dataset in the Hugging Face Hub.
+b) 13F_Report_Summarization.ipynb: It fine tunes the t5 model (google/mt5-small) to create an optimized model for 13F Reports summary using the jkv53/13F_Reports_with_labels dataset in the Hugging Face Hub.

+Finally, a gradio UI is built that wraps the model interface in a web UI:

+a) 13F_Summarizer_Gradio.ipyng: It provides a web interface for the 13F Summarizer functionality.
+To use it, run the final cell in the notebook and copy/paste the 13F Quarterly report that needs to be summarized.
+The output box will contain a three-sentence summary of the full report.

 2. Build a Quarter-over Quarter Comparison Spreadsheet: 13f-xml-to-csv.py